ajcooper72/SNBestPractice/Best Practice.md

 Field names should be written in snake case similar to table names.

-Custom fields will be prefixed with u_
+Custom fields within the Global scope will be prefixed with u_

 ### UI Actions